OtherAndrew/nuxt-blog/content/posts/chattercast.md

 After several hours of work, I managed to get the new contacts API working, complete with apiDoc comments explaining its usage.

+## Team experience

+My team experience working on ChatterCast was positive overall, but we did have some struggles.

+### Communication

+One thing we didn't struggle with was communication.
+I attribute a lot of our teams's success to keeping in constant contact via Discord.
+Whenever someone had an issue they could just bring it up in the Discord chat and everyone could stay informed about it.

+### Scrum

+ChatterCast was the first project I was a part of where I worked in structured two-week sprints, with daily stand-ups, sprint planning, backlog refinement, code review, and sprint retrospective meetings.

+Sticking to the meeting schedule was difficult initially.
+Our team's schedules didn't line up and our daily stand-ups often ran longer than expected.
+As we got more used to the scrum process however, meetings ran smoother and stayed on topic more often.

+Using GitHub Projects for storyboarding took some getting used to.
+I used Trello for storyboarding before but GitHub Projects felt more restrictive.
+It did have some features I appreciated though.
+We could put a checklist on each user story so we could see what progress has been made and what still needed to be accomplished.
+We could also link each story to a pull request, which made tracking finished work much easier.

+### Code merging

+Code merging was an issue throughout the project.
+At the beginning of the project, we chose to branch off from the dev branch using personal branches for our work, and then merge our at the end of the sprint.
+This resulted in long meetings where we spent hours merging code and fixing conflicts.

+We eventually chose to do feature branches rather than personal branches.
+This worked out better, but we still ended up spending a lot of time merging code at the end of the sprint.

+Had we worked longer on this project, I think we would have changed to a continuous integration approach, merging code often as features get completed.

 ## Shortcomings